 Who’s Responsible

 The UK Government has undertaken various initiatives and policies aimed at promoting social justice and addressing inequalities within society.
 They implemented equalities legislation and protections to prevent discrimination and promote equal opportunities for all citizens.
-This includes laws prohibiting discrimination based on characteristics such as race, gender, disability, age, sexual orientation, and religion or belief.
+This includes laws prohibiting discrimination based on characteristics such as race, sex, disability, age, sexual orientation, and religion or belief.
 The Equality Act 2010 provides a legal framework for combating discrimination and advancing equality in areas such as employment, education, housing, and access to services.

 By taking action to support social justice, you can help contribute to building a more equitable, inclusive, and compassionate world for all individuals and communities.
 Take the time to educate yourself about social justice issues, including systemic inequalities, discrimination, and marginalisation faced by different groups in society.
 Read books, articles, and research papers, watch documentaries, and engage with diverse perspectives to deepen your understanding of social justice issues and their root causes.
 Listen to the experiences and perspectives of people from marginalized or underrepresented communities.
 Take the time to learn from their lived experiences, challenges, and concerns.
 Practice active listening and empathy, and be open to having difficult conversations about privilege, power dynamics, and inequality.
 Get involved in advocacy efforts and grassroots movements working to promote social justice and address systemic inequalities.
 Support organisations and campaigns focused on issues such as racial justice, gender equality, LGBTQ+ rights, immigrant rights, and economic justice.
 Attend rallies, marches, and protests, or participate in online activism and social media campaigns to raise awareness and demand change.